METAKROME

 Be careful what you wish for

-What follows is an account of dramatic events that occurred after being hired to straighten out a screwed up cost accounting system at a manufacturing company.
+What follows is an account of the dramatic events that occurred after being hired to build a competent cost accounting staff, identify necessary software changes to integrate the various data systems, and identify why every year a million dollars of inventory was disappearing.
 For those not wanting to wade through all of the sordid details, here’s a summary.

 THE SETUP

 My boss was the CFO of the total corporation, two thirds of which was located in Europe.
-He was gone a lot thus he needed someone that could operate independently.
+He was in Europe much of the time thus he needed someone who could operate independently.
 The U.S. division was losing a million dollars a year in inventory shrinkage.
 The computer systems were home grown and a complete mess.
 I discovered right away that all of the major departments were at each others throats and fought openly and vindictively.
 There was so much animosity.
-Many employees I met said something along the line of “good luck but you won’t last six months”.
-They had a point as I was preceded by five different individuals in the previous three years.
+Many employees I met laughed and said I wouldn't last six months”.
+They had a point as I was preceded by five different individuals in the previous four years.
+I don't know why but I wasn't all that worried.
+Perhaps because I was already battle tested, knew what I was doing, and had the support of the President and CFO.

 THE STAFF

 I had a junior accountant that was problematic and needed immediate improvement to keep his job.
-It appeared he had a drug problem which made him useless in the morning, and he did not get along well with females having superior positions.
+It appeared he had a drug problem which made him useless in the morning, and he did not get along well with female employees at his level or higher.
+That would be a problem because there would end up being three female superstars on the team.
 I got IR to work with him on both issues.
-He turned it around enough that he at least met the requirements for the job, but never was a superstar.
+He turned it around enough that at least he met the requirements for the job, but was never a superstar himself.

-One of the clerks who really was more comfortable being spoon fed simple repetitive tasks found an accounts payable clerk job elsewhere and quickly departed.
-Another was found to be inaccurate and slow and so I let her go as there was nothing I could assign with any confidence it would get done.
-Since she was still within the 90 day probationary period and I sensed she knew she was in over her head, I don’t think she was at all surprised.
+One of the clerks who was more comfortable being spoon fed simple repetitive tasks soon found an accounts payable (possibly the most boring office job ever) position elsewhere and quickly departed.
+Another was found to be grossly inaccurate and slow and so I let her go as there was nothing I could assign with any confidence it would get done.
+I sensed she knew she was in over her head and she seemed relieved to escape the chaos.
+I shook my head in wonder because she previously worked in Boeing cost accounting for 14 years and yet didn't have any understanding of the most basic cost accounting processes.

-At that point I got ahold of my superstar Cost Accounting clerk who I had hired to work for me in Portland and she was happy to move to Seattle.
-My boss raised his eyebrows at this but once he saw the quality of her work he often pulled her away for his own number crunching needs.
+At that point, other than occasional temporary workers, I needed a polished clerk to fill out the team.
+Not finding anyone suitable locally I got ahold of my superstar Cost Accounting clerk who I had hired to work for me in Portland.
+She was ecstatic to move to Seattle and work with me again.
+My boss raised his eyebrows at this but once he saw the quality of her work he often pulled her away intermittently for his own number crunching needs.
 He was impressed with her too.
-I felt little remorse for having gutted my previous employers of their in-house cost accounting skills.
-They consistently treated their employees poorly, especially during the recession, so it felt good to get out of there and bring a good person with me.
-I heard they were a bit miffed.
+I felt little remorse for having gutted my previous employers of their in-house cost accounting resources.
+They consistently treated their employees poorly so it felt good to get her out of there and provide her a better situation.
+The company GM and Controller were more than miffed that both of us had left but they had earned their situation.

-And finally I hired a very assertive cost accountant that was not shy about getting after things.
-She was like a heat seeking missile when on the hunt and we had a lot of hunting to do.
+And finally I hired a very assertive cost accountant who previously worked at a large high tech manufacturing firm who was not shy about getting after things.
+She knew how to go for the juglar when on the hunt and we had a lot of hunting to do.
+She was the right type of person to take on our investigation activities and I came to appreciate what she added to the team.

 In the end we had a great group that enjoyed each others company.
-It was a team in the true sense of the word.
-We often gathered around a table to brainstorm and decide on strategies.
+It was a team in the truest sense of the word.
+We often gathered around a table to brainstorm and formulate strategies.
 We were in the flow like a combat platoon.
 I feel honored to have had this team.

 FIRST BLOOD

 I was in charge of the company wide semiannual physical inventory which is like working in the middle of a hurricane.
 This was a huge and time pressured job but I knew how to tackle it.
 To the consternation of some I’m adept at spotting count problems.
 So I looked out across the truck parking area and saw a trailer with an inventory sticker attached specifying a load of finished goods.
 Having previously worked for a company that used trailers for inventory shenanigans I felt the need to verify the contents.
 I found the warehouse manager and told him I wanted to perform a test count.
-He said it’s full and all I have to do is measure the trailer to calculate how many pallets it held.
-I was not about to be put off the scent so I requested he get the key and open it up.
+He said it’s full and all I had to do was measure the trailer to calculate how many pallets it held.
+I was not about to be put off so easily so I requested he get the key and open it up.
 He was pissed but complied.
-Sure enough it’s filled flush to the bumper but I cannot tell how full the front might be.
+Sure enough it was filled flush to the bumper but I couldn't tell tell how full the front might be.
 I requested a ladder and flashlight.
 I received more pushback.
-I still could not see so I directed that he bring out a forklift and pull all the pallets out.
+I could not see over the pallets stacked nearly to the roof so I directed that he bring out a forklift and pull all the pallets out.
 He went volcanic and I had had enough of this clown.
 I got the facilities manager to bring me a lock and chain and I locked up the trailer so that I could get on with the rest of the inventory.
-Later I had a forklift driver pull the pallets out and…..the front third of the truck was empty, not full!
+Later I had a forklift driver from facilities pull the pallets out and… the front third of the truck was empty, not full!
 I was extremely pressed for time and I concluded they were too lazy and erroneously assumed it was full.
 But during the night I had this nagging feeling that something was off.
 I decided to do a complete audit of that product.
 The next morning I gathered my staff and sent them to the credit department, shipping, and the warehouse to match paperwork to the inventory count only to run into a brick wall.
 None of the paperwork included serial number information.
 The shipping and warehouse managers refused to record that info saying they didn’t have the manpower to do it, that it was not in the budget.
 There was an odor to this but I still could not figure it.

 So I hatched a plan.
 After giving a heads up to my boss I hired in secret some help to come in at night and serialize duplicate sales documents for a month.
+I was good friends with the IR manager so we found a way to keep of this secret from the rest of the company.
 Just before my boss headed off to Europe I made the discovery I was looking for.
 The company had been issuing cash refunds for returned goods that were never sold in the first place.
 I let my boss know that all hell might break loose while he was gone and it might be a good idea if I had the president’s home phone number just in case.

 I didn’t know how this was being pulled off but I had a hunch.
 I decided to sit in my car after hours hidden behind a dumpster near the loading dock to see what might happen.
 Astoundingly on the very first night, I had only been there an hour when an unmarked truck with no front license backed up to the dock.
 The driver got out and entered a door that was supposed to be locked.
-I grabbed a tire iron and went in to see what was up.
-At first I could not see anything untoward in the gloom but eventually I heard some small noises farther in.
-Investigating I came face to face with the truck driver pulling a pallet jack of new in the box printers.
+I grabbed a tire iron and went in to investigate.
+At first I could not see anything untoward in the gloom but eventually I heard small noises further in.
+Investigating I came face to face with the truck driver pulling a pallet jack of new in-the-box printers.
 When he saw me he bolted without hesitation, blasted out the door, and roared off in the truck.
 I had no chance to get a license number.

 THE MESS IN MANUFACTURING AND HOW I GOT FIRED

-Shortly after the memo came out the Manufacturing VP came roaring in waving my memo saying I cannot do this.
+Shortly after the memo came out the Manufacturing VP came roaring in waving my memo saying I could do this.
 I explained that I was responsible for writing an accurate monthly cost of sales journal entry and that yes, that was what I was going to do.
 He then told me that I was fired and to clear out within the hour.
+I wasn't worried at all, just amused.
 I replied evenly that I don’t work for him so if he feels that strongly he can take up the issue with my boss, the CFO.
-Of course my boss knew and supported what I was doing and I had a new ally in the Presidents office.
+Of course my boss knew and supported what I was doing and I had a strong ally in the Presidents office as well.
 So the angry man says I should start packing and stomps out.
-Some of my staff looked concerned but I told them not to worry about it.
+My staff looked concerned but I told them not to worry about it.
 Soon I got a call from from my boss asking me to step into his office.
 He calmly asked for my summary of the situation (which he knows already) and then turned to the VP and said “Well, Ted is going to do what Ted is going to do”.
 Meaning tough beans, you have to live with it.
 Well, angry man headed off to the Presidents office.
 That was a bad move because the President then fired him on the spot.
 However I believe that was just a catalyst for moving up the time table for his replacement.
 After previously relating to the President how I thought manufacturing was screwed up and that the evidence suggested the cagy VP was rigging the system to get a big bonus, his days were numbered.
 What I did not know was a new person to run manufacturing had already been hired.

 A MANUFACTURING REVOLUTION